-From the outside (trailers and poster art) Mon Seung might look like a regular horror flick, but there's a little more going on below the surface.
+From the outside (trailers and poster art) Diary might look like a regular horror flick, but there's a little more going on below the surface.
 The film starts as a moody drama, switches over to horror and fantasy and ends as a rather successful mindfuck thriller.
 All these shifts feel natural and flow from the film's storyline, still it's probably best to be aware of this from the very beginning.
 The first part is rather slow and typical under-the-skin material, people expecting tension and horror antics right away might end up very disappointed early on.

-The film starts with a a somewhat depressed Wing-na.
+The film starts with a somewhat depressed Wing-na.
 She's a little lovesick and sad that she can't seem to sustain a real relationship for a long period of time.
 When she runs into a boy that resembles her former boyfriend she decides to give it another chance, but despite her best intentions things don't work out as planned.
-At first Wing-na doesn't seem responsible for the issues they are facing, but something is definitely amiss and slowly the truth will reveal itself.
+At first Wing-na doesn't seem responsible for the issues they are facing, but something is definitely amiss, and slowly the truth will reveal itself.

 Oxide Pang has strong visual control over his films, which he once again demonstrates with this film.
-Some stunning filters, dark and moody lighting and strong camera work make Mon Seung a beautiful film to look at.
+Some stunning filters, dark and moody lighting and strong camera work make Diary a beautiful film to look at.
 And even the CG, which can be a bit showy in most other Pang films, is subtle, functional and still manages to be jaw-dropping beautiful in some places.
-Add some very solid editing and a very consistent style throughout and you get one of the most beautiful films the Pangs have ever directed.
+Add some very solid editing and a very consistent style throughout, and you get one of the most beautiful films the Pangs have ever directed.

-I've always been quite critical about the musical scores in the Pang's oeuvre and even though I wasn't really convinced by the music in Mon Seung the first time around I found little wrong it now.
+I've always been quite critical about the musical scores in the Pang's oeuvre and even though I wasn't really convinced by the music in Diary the first time around I found little wrong with it now.
 Maybe it's a bit more dreamy than I'd anticipated the first time I watched it, but it actually flows quite well with the more fantastical bits of the story, giving the film a warmer and more mysterious overall feel.